 "I guess the thing I feel best about is that prior to this season there were people who questioned if I could make it as a Missouri quarterback.
-JIM MURRAY "They weren't just doubtful physical stamina, too," says the Jefferson City junior who had At this point - five games knee surgery in his freshman to 1970 - Mike is the Tigers' season here.
+JIM MURRAY Farmer is a candid, clear-think- of my ability - but of my physical stamina, too," says the Jefferson City junior who had knee surgery in his freshman season here.
 "I don't consider No. 1 quarterback.
 He knows it myself injury prone - in fact, I Just ahead, the gauntlet is Notre Dame, Colorado, K-State and Oklahoma on successive Saturdays. there's a trace of a smile when How can the Tigers best meet this rugged challenge?
-"We have to develop an explosive-type attack," says Farmer, "and we need some breaks as far as injuries are concerned."
-Analyzing himself, what adjustment does Farmer have to make to improve his effectiveness?
+"We have to develop an explosive-type attack," Farmer, "and we need some breaks as far as injuries are concerned." justment does Farmer have to make to improve his effective-

-The 188-pound pre-Law student puts it this way. . . "to possibly do a little less scrambling, and a little more throwing.'
+The 188-pound pre-Law student puts it this way. . . "to possibly do a little less scrambling, and a little more throwing."
 Football and golf are Farmer's chief athletic pre-occupations these days.
 Has football helped, or hindered, his golf game?
-"Football gives you a competitive instinct," says the exj unior Missouri champion, "that's hard to acquire just by playing golf alone.'
+"Football gives you a competitive instinct," says the ex-Missouri junior champion, "that's hard to acquire just by playing golf alone."
 Okay, then, if some genie could endow you with on trait as a college quarterback, what would you request?
-Farmer's smile was bemused: "All quarterbacks probably would answer that one the same way. . .I'd like to have the fastest, and most accurate, release in football.'
-Voices from the crowd Editor:
+Farmer's smile was bemused: "All quarterbacks probably would answer that one the same way. .
+I'd like to have the fastest, and most accurate, release in football.'

-In interests of Notre Dame publicity, especially that of Joe Theismann, I think the nationally televised game this Saturday is an ideal time to publicize Joe Theismann's bid for the Heismann Trophy.
-I suggest a planned effort to make a large banner which is sure to be shown to the national read ''Theismann for Heismann.''
+In interests of Notre Dame publicity, especially that of Joe Theismann, I think nationally televised game this Saturday is an ideal time to publicize Joe Theismann's bid for the Heismann Trophy.
+I suggest a planned effort to make a large banner which is sure to be shown to the national audience.
+The sign should simply read "Theismann for Heismann."
 Should Theismann have a great day, the announcers could not help but mention that Theismann would be a good choice.
 At this stage, it would take a great showing and as much publicity for Joe to beat out Archie Manning.
 I write to you as an influencing voice in starting such a publicity stunt.
+Thank you, A fan of Joe Theismann Frosh fencers meet Tuesday